Brett Fraser

-Brett Michael Fraser (born August 28, 1989) is a competition swimmer and Pan American Games gold medalist from the Cayman Islands.
-At the 2008 Summer Olympics, Fraser and his older brother, Shaune Fraser, were two of the three flag-bearers for the Cayman Islands.
+Brett Michael Fraser (born August 28, 1989) is a Caymanian former competitive swimmer and real estate agent.
+Representing the Cayman Islands, he was a Pan American Games gold medalist.
 He competed in the 200 m backstroke.

+Early and personal life

+Fraser was born and raised in the Cayman Islands, and afterward, for his bachelor's degree studied finance and economics at the University of Florida.
+According to a 2016 interview with the New York Post, Fraser lives in the SoHo neighborhood of New York in Manhattan.

+Sports career

-At the 2012 Summer Olympics, he was flagbearer for the Cayman Islands at the opening ceremony.
-He competed in the 50 m, 100 m and 200 m freestyle events.
+At the 2012 Summer Olympics, he competed in the 50 m, 100 m and 200 m freestyle events.
 He was a semi-finalist in the 100m and 200m freestyle, placing 14th and 12th overall, respectively.

 At the 2014 Commonwealth Games, he competed in the 50 m butterfly and the 50 m freestyle.

 Like his older brother, Fraser accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, United States, where he swam for coach Gregg Troy's Florida Gators swimming and diving team in National Collegiate Athletic Association (NCAA) and Southeastern Conference (SEC) competition from 2008 to 2011.

 At the 2011 Pan American Games in Guadalajara, Mexico, Fraser won the gold medal in the men's 200-meter freestyle with a time of 1:47.18.
+He has also since then encouraged black people participating in swimming, decrieing the lack of encouragement for people of color in swimming in the United States, and congratulating Simone Manuel and Lia Neal who swam for the United States at the Olympics and said that swimming had nothing to do with color.
+He was the flagbearer for the Cayman Islands at the 2012 Summer Olympics in London and the 2020 Summer Olympics in Tokyo.

+As of 2023, he is the chief athletes officer of Enhanced Games.

+Real estate

+Fras has also worked in global real estate advisory after his swimming career, working for ONE Sotheby's in Florida's east coast.
+In a 2021 interview he worked at the brokerage Compass, Inc.